-2.13 Government grants
+2.16 Government grants

 Grants are accounted under the accruals model as permitted by FRS 102.
-Grants relating to expenditure on tangible fixed assets are credited to profit or loss at the same rate as the depreciation on the assets to which the grant relates.
+Grants relating to expenditure on tangible fixed assets are credited to the statement of comprehensive income at the same rate as the depreciation on the assets to which the grant relates.
 The deferred element of grants is included in creditors as deferred income.